PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 18:52:53
+Last updated: 2024-04-07 18:53:26
-Random Quote: The star sounds great.
-Good with me.
-Besides, nobody really sees many stars these days. - Oh Il-nam
+Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin